 Fork brings up red-orange jollof rice with tender beef chunks, soft carrot, cabbage, and eggplant — the rice is plump with absorbed broth, the meat has surrendered to the long cook.
-A scrape of the kanji crust from the bottom of the pot adds the bonus texture: dark-roasted crispy rice that's the most-fought-over portion.
+A scrape of the xoon crust from the bottom of the pot adds the bonus texture: dark-roasted crispy rice (Wolof xoon, 'the chef's reward') that's the most-fought-over portion.
 Tomato sweetness, paprika warmth, bouillon-savory depth, palm-oil fruity-fat richness — the West African Sunday-lunch rice in all its layered complexity.

-Cooking tomato paste until it darkens (4 min) is essential — this Maillard-browning develops the deep umami flavor that distinguishes great tchep from mediocre.
+Cooking tomato paste until it darkens (4 min) is essential — this Maillard/caramelization (in Wolof, frying the base is itself called xoon) develops the deep umami flavor that distinguishes great tchep from mediocre.
 Rinsing rice removes surface starch, preventing the dish from going gluey.
 The covered cook + 10-min rest is critical for steam-cooking the rice.
-Drizzling palm oil at the end (rather than during cooking) creates the surface glaze without sinking entirely; cooked-in palm oil would tint everything but lose its distinct character.
+Drizzling red palm oil at the end (rather than during cooking) creates the surface glaze without sinking entirely; rich in carotenoids (beta-carotene), it lends the deep red-orange, but cooked-in palm oil would tint everything while losing its distinct fruity character.

 Variations